Patchethium/Azalea/README.md

 ## Contributing

-Please open an issue before making a PR :pleading_face:
+We welcome PRs, please open an issue before making a PR.

 I can read and write directly in Japanese and English, feel free to reach out to in any of these languages.